Georgy Pyatakov: Post-Civil War

 Despite his support for Trotsky, Pyatakov was anxious that the communist party did not split irreconcilably.
 After an angry meeting in October 1926, at which Trotsky called Stalin the 'gravedigger of the revolution' to his face, Pyatakov was visibly distressed and demanded of Trotsky "Why, why have you said this?", but Trotsky simply brushed him aside.

 In 1927, Pyatakov was sent to Paris as trade representative at the USSR embassy.
 In December 1927, he was expelled from the Communist Party for belonging to the "Trotskyite–Zinovievite" bloc.
 He was the first prominent "Trotskyist" to renounce Trotskyism after the Left Opposition's December 1927 suppression.
 His capitulation was reported in Pravda on 29 February 1928.
 For the next eight years he stuck to the party line.
 This prompted a scathing comment from Trotsky:

 When Pyatakov belonged to the same group as I did, I prophesied in jest that in the event of a Bonapartist coup d'état, Pyatakov would go to the office the next day with his brief case.
 Now I can add more earnestly that if this fails to come about, it will be only through lack of a Bonapartist coup d'état, and not through any fault of Pyatakov's.

 When the former Menshevik, Nikolai Valentinov met Pyatakov in Paris early in 1928 and suggested to him that he has capitulated out of cowardice, Pyatakov riposted with a eulogy about the historic role of the Soviet communist party saying that, for the party, nothing was inadmissible, and nothing impossible, and that a true Bolshevik submerged his personality in the party to the extent that he could break with his own beliefs and honestly agree with the party.

 Pyatakov was recalled to Moscow and restored to party membership in 1928.
-He was deputy chairman of Gosbank in 1928–29, and chairman, 1929–30.
+He was deputy governor of Gosbank in 1928–29, and governor, 1929–30.
 After Stalin had ordered the start of the campaign to force peasant farmers to move on to collective farms, Pyatakov gave a speech in October 1929 calling for "extreme rates of collectivisation" and declaring that "the heroic period of our socialist construction has begun."

 But in August 1930, Stalin complained in a letter to the head of the soviet government, Vyacheslav Molotov that Pyatakov was a "poor commissar" and a "hostage to his bureaucracy".
 In September, he called him a "genuine rightist Trotskyist" and a "harmful element".
 Pyatakov was removed from office on 15 October, and appointed head of the All-Union Chemical Industry Association.

 In 1932, when the Supreme Economic Council was broken up, and part of it became the People's Commissariat of Heavy Industry of the USSR, Pyatakov was appointed deputy People's Commissar, under Sergo Ordzhonikidze.
 In February 1934, he was restored to full membership of the Central Committee.
 In October 1935, he chaired the first congress of Stakhanovite workers.